s-rd/vivaldi-overrides/README.md

 ## How to use

+1. Go to `vivaldi://settings/themes/`, click `Open Theme…` and select the `light`, `dark` and `private` themes you just downloaded.

-1. Find your Vivaldi directory (you can see this at `vivaldi://about`, for example).
+2. Find your Vivaldi directory (you can see this at `vivaldi://about`, for example).

-2. Inside it, find `Contents/Frameworks/Vivaldi Framework.framework/Versions/Current/Resources/vivaldi/style` where `Current` should be a symlink to the version of Vivaldi you're using.
+3. Inside it, find the `Contents/Frameworks/Vivaldi Framework.framework/Versions/Current/Resources/vivaldi/style` folder where `Current` should be a symlink to the version of Vivaldi you're using.

-3. In this folder, add a file file called `custom.css`.
+4. Clone this repo into said folder 👆🏻
+    ```bash
+    git clone git@github.com:s-rd/vivaldi-overrides .
+    ```

-4. Then, `cd ..` to find `browser.html` and add this to it:
+5. Then, `cd ..` to find `browser.html` and add this to it:
     ```html
     <link rel="stylesheet" href="style/custom.css" />
     ```

-5. Voilah.
+6. Voilah.
 Enjoy a 12% increase in general life quality!

 ---